CopperSpice API 1.9.2

 Introduction to Unicode

-A "character set" is a collection of symbols.
+A character set is a collection of symbols.
 The set does not associate any values to these symbols, it can be thought of as an unordered list of symbols.
 A good example of a character set is the Latin character set used by English and most European languages.
 The Latin character set should not be confused with Latin-1 which is a coded character set.
 A coded character set is the combination of a character set and a character map.
 A character map associates values to each symbol.
 A good example of a coded character set is ASCII or ISO-8859-1.

-A "code point" is the basic or atomic unit of strings.
+A code point is the basic or atomic unit of strings.
 It is a numerical value defined by the Unicode standard associated with a given symbol.
 When working with strings it is very important to think in terms of code points and not characters since they are not the same.
 By definition, a code point value requires a 32-bit integer for storage.

 In the Latin-1 coded character set the value for the capital letter A is 41 hex.
 This is one code point.